-The governors work with the Trust’s Board of Directors (which is responsible for the day-to-day running of the hospital and its strategic development) to ensure that the NHS Foundation Trust acts in a way that is consistent with its constitution and objectives and to help set the Trust’s strategic direction.
+The governors work with the Board of Directors (which is responsible for the day-to-day running of the Trust and its strategic development) to ensure that the NHS Foundation Trust acts in a way that is consistent with its constitution and objectives and to help set the Trust’s strategic direction.

-Governors also meet with people in their local community or staff group to listen to feedback and ideas and to update them on what happens at Council of Governor meetings.
+Governors also meet with people in their local community and staff governors with other Trust staff to listen to feedback and ideas and to update them on what happens at Council of Governor meetings.